metalamin/metalamin.github.io/_posts/2018-05-25-MachForm-not-0-day-EN.md

             title: "Strings"
 ---

-**Important update: The product is still vulnerable.
-The vulnerable code may have been reincorporated in a later version ...**

 Years ago, I discovered some vulnerabilities in [MachForm from Appnitro](https://www.machform.com/).
 These were reported to the vendor who acknowledged it, issued a fix and even published the [notice for the users to update ASAP.](https://www.machform.com/blog-machform-423-security-release/)

 Well ... **3 years later**, these vulnerabilities are still in the wild.
 Some of the affected servers even got **credit cards** information with the corresponding **CVV**.